4 Tips to Train a Real Estate Virtual Assistant for Success

-When training a virtual assistant for success in the real estate industry, it's important to be very clear about the specific job roles and requirements for your property management company.
-The more specific you are, the less likely your virtual assistant will feel overwhelmed or confused about what is expected of them.
+When training a virtual assistant for success in the real estate industry, it's important to be very clear about the specific job roles and requirements for your business.
+The more specific you are, the less likely your remote team member will feel overwhelmed or confused about what is expected of them.

-2. Take the Time
+2. Take the Time They Need

-It's important to take the time to properly train your virtual assistant so that they understand the ins and outs of their role within the real estate industry and your company.
-This may require a bit more time upfront, but it will be worth it in the long run as your virtual assistant will be performing at a higher level and contributing more productively.
+It's important to take the time to properly train your virtual assistant so that they understand the ins and outs of their role within your company and their role.
+This may require a bit more time upfront, but it will be worth it in the long run as your virtual assistant will perform at a higher level and contribute more productively.

-The best virtual assistants in the real estate industry help property management companies to build and update manuals for workflows, procedures, and tasks.
-It's not uncommon for companies to lack good documentation or training manuals to help onboard new team members or help other team members learn a new role.
+The best virtual assistants in the real estate industry help agents and investors build and update manuals for workflows, procedures, and tasks.
+Unfortunately, it's not uncommon for companies to lack good documentation or training manuals to help onboard new team members or help other team members learn a new role.

 4. Define and Monitor KPIs

-The number of rental or for sale listings added or updated each month
+The number of rental or for-sale listings added or updated each month

-The number of leads generated
+The number of leads generated or new properties researched

-A response time to customer inquiries
+A response time to buyer or seller inquiries

 Accuracy of work for specific tasks